What Is Structural Engineering?

 Aside from that, it also studies a structure or an object’s relative external displacements, internal force, support reactions, accelerations, and stability.

-So what’s the main goal of a structural analysis?
+What’s the main goal of a structural analysis?

 How is a structural analysis carried out?